 Birth doulas provide information, physical support, and emotional support for a family’s birthing journey.

 Read my article about the benefits of having a birth doula here.
-Research shows that among couples who have doula support during their birth, the moms report shorter labors, and they even find their partner more attractive!
+Research shows that women who have doula support during their birth have statistically shorter labors!

 - A doula doesn’t do clinical tasks like cervical checks or blood draws, which differs from your primary care provider.

-- A doula is beneficial even if you’re birthing with a midwife, because they fulfill different roles.
+- A doula is beneficial even if you are birthing with a midwife, because they fulfill different roles.

 - Doulas don’t give medical advice.
-Instead, they help you find the best information, and resources to make confident decisions on your own.
+Instead, they act as a sounding board, and help you find the best information and resources to make confident decisions on your own.

 Having a doula present at your birth is only part of the benefit – it’s the RELATIONSHIP that makes all the difference.

-We offer consistent and caring prenatal support, customized classes, creating your birth plan with an educated birth professional.
-These are all invaluable benefits of hiring a birth doula, whether that’s in-person or with virtual birth doula support.
+I offer consistent and caring prenatal support, customized classes, and creation of your birth plan with an educated birth professional.

 But, what about partners?
 How does a doula help them?